The Use of Family Trusts by Business Owners

 A corporation can also be included as a beneficiary of a trust.
 Any profits of an operating company can be paid to the family trust and then out to the corporate beneficiary.
 This has several advantages:

-- It allows the operating company to eliminate its excess cash to enable it to qualify for the $800,000 capital gains exemption in the event of the sale of the operating company.
+- It allows the operating company to eliminate its excess cash to enable it to qualify for the lifetime capital gains exemption in the event of the sale of the operating company.
+The exemption for 2021 is $892,218, but is indexed to inflation.

 - It provides a structure to defer taxes on dividends not required by individual shareholders.
-Normally, no tax is payable on the dividend payable to the corporate beneficiary.
+Normally, no additional net tax is payable on the dividend allocated to the corporate beneficiary.

-- It provides additional creditor proofing by limiting excess cash in the operating company exposed to business activities.
+- It provides additional creditor proofing by limiting excess cash in the operating company exposed to a business’ inherent risks from its operating activities.

 A discretionary trust exists when the settlor gives discretionary decision-making rights to the trustees, rather than defining all of the specific rules related to the operation of the trust in the trust agreement.
 This discretionary power enables the trustees to make decisions related to the allocation of future income and/or capital to the beneficiaries.